criteo/vault-auth-plugin-chef/README.md

-# Vault Authentication plufin for Chef
+# Vault Authentication plugin for Chef

-This repository contain the source code of the vault authentication plugin for chef.
+This repository contains the source code of the vault authentication plugin for chef.

 Build the project: